Changing Visitation or "Parenting Time"

 The court can only restrict the other parent's parenting time if it finds that the current parenting time endangers the child's physical health or significantly impairs the child's emotional development.
-Therefore you must be prepared with evidence to prove to the court that the current parenting time is physically or emotionally dangerous to the child.
+If you ask the Court to restrict the other parent’s parenting time, you must be prepared with evidence to prove to the court that the current parenting time is physically or emotionally dangerous to the child.

-If you believe that the current parenting time is placing the child in danger, check the blank by question 3 on the Motion to Modify Parenting Time.
+If you believe that the current parenting time is placing the child in danger, check the blank by question 6 on the Motion to Modify Parenting Time.
 This part of the form reads: "THE CHILD(REN) IS IN IMMINENT EMOTIONAL OR PHYSICAL DANGER DUE TO THE CURRENT PARENTING TIME".
-When this box is checked, only supervised parenting time is allowed for seven days, and your hearing should also take place within seven days.
+When this box is checked, if the Court preliminarily grants your motion, a hearing where you (and the other side) present testimony and evidence regarding your request to restrict parenting time must be held within 14 days.

 If you check this box, you should be prepared to go to court and present your evidence immediately.
 If you lose the hearing, and the court finds that your allegation (charge) was frivolous or groundless, meaning there was no basis for it, the court may order you to pay the other parent's attorney's fees.
 You should only check this box if you strongly believe that the current parenting time is dangerous to the child, and you have strong evidence that can prove this to the court.